chonglab-pitt/force-fields/README.md

 # ChongLab-Pitt/force-fields

-A repository containing files for Amber force fields developed by the Chong Lab at University of Pittsburgh.
+A repository containing all files for using the Amber ff15ipq and ff15ipq-m force fields with the AMBER biomolecular simulations software package.

-Note that all force fields expansions (e.g. ff15ipq-m, ff15ipq-19F) require the files of their corresponding main force field (e.g. ff15ipq).